-- (75%) Using data from the World Bank's World Development Indicators, plot the 'General Government Final Consumption Expenditure (% of GDP)' for both the 'High-Income countries' and the 'Low and Middle-Income countries.'
-The data begin in 1960 and extend to the late 2010s (the World Bank constantly updates its data, so your own figure may include additional/modified observations).
+- 1. (75%) Using data from the World Bank's World Development Indicators, plot the 'General Government Final Consumption Expenditure (% of GDP)' for both the 'High-Income countries' and the 'Low and Middle-Income countries'.
+The data for the two series begin in 1960 and 1970, respectively, and extend to the late 2010s (the World Bank constantly updates its data, so your own figure may include more/less/modified observations).
 Using Excel to chart the result, try to make your figure look exactly as the one given below (including chart proportions, font size, line style, etc.).
-You should hand in the Excel sheet of the graph with your answer. - 2.
-(25%) Using the data charted in your figure, assess the following statement: 'Since the early 1980s, the hallmark of neo-liberalism was smaller government.'
+Embed the Excel chart in your Word document along with your answer. - 2.
+(25%) Using the data charted in your figure, assess the following statement: 'Since the early 1980s, the hallmark of neo-liberalism was smaller government'.
 Differentiate between the experience of High-Income and Low and Middle-Income countries (Maximum 250 words).